fat-dragon/web/content/post/motivation.md

 main library.
-Ostensibly to assist students with (high school level) research, a laminated sheet with printed instructions for dialing the modem into the university's terminal server and connecting to the card catalog system was taped to the wall next to the aging machine.
+Ostensibly to assist students with (high school level) research, a laminated sheet with printed instructions for dialing the modem into the university's terminal server and connecting to the library system was taped to the wall next to the aging machine.

 With only its dual 5.25" floppy drives, 6502 processor, mere kilobytes of RAM and builtin keyboard bearing mute witness to the